jRimbault/yadf/README.md

-yadf ~/Documents ~/Pictures # find duplicate files in two directories yadf --depth 0 file1 file2 # compare two files yadf --depth 1 # find duplicates in current directory without descending
+yadf ~/Documents ~/Pictures # find duplicate files in two directories yadf --depth 0 file1 file2 # compare two files yadf --depth 1 # find duplicates in current directory without descending fd --type d a | yadf --depth 1 # find directories with an "a" and search them for duplicates without descending fd --type f a | yadf # find files with an "a" and check them for duplicates
 ```

 ### Filtering